The Kraft Heinz (KHC) Q3 2017 Results - Earnings Call Transcript

 And then the question for Bernardo, and it's a bit philosophical.
 I would argue that a lot of your categories, Bernardo, are what I'd call more like commodity type nature whether it's cheese, cold cuts, even coffee, your brands are more on the commodity side, if I look at Maxwell House.
 So how do you adapt that portfolio?
 A, do you buy other brands' new categories?
 Do you enter licensing agreements with brands that are stronger?
 Or do you even enter private brands as a business?

-And I say that because your skill set, there are some questions on the marketing side, but I'm sure your skills are there, but your skill set clearly is on scale in operations and cost savings.
+And I say that because your skill set, there are some questions on the marketing side, but I'm sure your skills are there, but your skill set clearly is on scale, in operations, in cost savings.
 So given this new retail landscape, why not make a bigger bet on private brands and operate private brands as well as you manage your own brands, have more scale and maybe help margins.
 Thanks.
 Maybe, George, you can answer the first question first.
 Thanks.

 Georges El-Zoghbi - The Kraft Heinz Co.